Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Dallas and its opponents have combined for 50.5 points -- this matchup's point total -- just two times this season.
+- Dallas and its opponents have combined for 50.5 points just two times this season.

 - Carolina has not yet combined with its opponents to score more than 50.5 points in a game this season.

-- These two squads combine to allow 33 points per game, 17.5 fewer than this contest's over/under.

-- Cowboys games this season feature an average total of 53.0 points, a number 2.5 points higher than Sunday's over/under.

-- In 2020, games involving the Panthers have averaged a total of 44.2 points, 6.3 fewer than this game's set over/under.
+- The 44.2 PPG average total in Panthers games this season is 6.3 points fewer than this game's over/under.

 Cowboys stats and trends

-- In Dallas' three games this season, it has three wins against the spread.
+- In Dallas' three games this year, it has three wins against the spread.

 - Dallas' games this year have gone over the total in two out of three opportunities (66.7%).

-- The Cowboys rack up 20 more points per game (30) than the Panthers allow (10).
+- The Cowboys average 20 more points per game (30) than the Panthers allow (10).

-- Dallas is 3-0 against the spread and 2-1 overall this season when the team puts up more than 10 points.
+- When Dallas records more than 10 points, it is 3-0 against the spread and 2-1 overall.

-- Dallas is 3-0 against the spread and 2-1 overall when the team totals over 191 yards.
+- When Dallas picks up over 191 yards, the team is 3-0 against the spread and 2-1 overall.

-- The Cowboys have three giveaways this season, while the Panthers have three takeaways.
+- This year, the Cowboys have turned the ball over three times, while the Panthers have forced three.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Panthers.